 Project Work shall be Discipline Centric to be carried out under the supervision of concerned teacher of the department.
-The project work shall be submitted in the form of a typed dissertation limited to a maximum of 100 pages.
+The project work shall be submitted in the form of a typed dissertation limited to a maximum of 100 pages soon after the completion of 4th semester examination.
 The report will be evaluated by one internal and one external examiner followed by presentation of the work and viva voce.
-The project report will carry 100 marks (04 credit) comprising 75 marks (03 credit) for dissertation and 25 marks (01 credit) for presentation and viva voce examination.
+The project report will carry 100marks (04 credits) comprising 75 marks (03 credit) for dissertation and 25 marks (01 credit) for presentation and viva voce examination.
+Average of two examiners will be considered as final score out of 75 marks fordissertation while as evaluation for presentation and viva voce shallbe made only by the external examiner.